 Medicare does not pay for most long-term care.

 For example, Medicare will only help pay for a short stay in a skilled nursing facility following a hospitalization.
 You must be admitted to a Medicare-certified nursing facility within 30 days of your inpatient hospital stay.

 Medicare may also cover costs if you require short-term skilled nursing services, such as physical therapy or speech therapy.

-If you meet all conditions and requirements, Original Medicare will pay 100% of costs in a skilled nursing facility for 20 days and some costs for 80 days after that.
+If you meet all conditions and requirements, Original Medicare will pay 100% of the costs in a skilled nursing facility for 20 days and some costs for 80 days after that.

 After 100 days, Medicare will not pay any skilled nursing facility costs.

 Many Medicare beneficiaries are unaware of the program’s narrow long-term care coverage.

 According to 2019 research from the Bankers Life Center for a Secure Retirement, 56% of middle-income baby boomers falsely believe that Medicare will pay for ongoing long-term care.